Skip navigation

 Other cancers

-Changes involving the FGFR1 gene have been found in certain cancers.
-These genetic changes are somatic, which means they are not inherited but instead occur in cells that give rise to the tumor.
+Changes involving the FGFR1 gene have been found in people with certain cancers.
+These genetic changes are somatic, which means they are not inherited but instead occur in the cells that give rise to the tumor.
 Gene amplification, which results in an abnormally large number of copies of the FGFR1 gene, occurs in several forms of cancer.
 These include some cancers of the lung, esophagus, breast, and oral cavity.
-Additionally, mutations that change single amino acids in the FGFR1 gene have been identified in several types of brain tumor.
+Additionally, variants that change single amino acids in the FGFR1 gene have been identified in several types of brain tumor.

 Studies suggest that the genetic changes in FGFR1 that are associated with cancer abnormally increase the activity of the FGFR1 protein and enhance its ability to trigger chemical reactions within the cell.
 The resulting uncontrolled signaling can promote continuous cell growth and division, which is a hallmark of cancer.
-Amplification of the FGFR1 gene has been associated with a poorer prognosis for some cancers and an increased likelihood that the tumor will spread (metastasize) to other parts of the body.
+Amplification of the FGFR1 gene has been associated with a poorer prognosis for people with some cancers and an increased likelihood that the tumor will spread (metastasize) to other parts of the body.

 Other Names for This Gene